robb-j/r0b-blog/post/using-jsx-without-react.md

 ```

 It will now pass whatever you set `pragmaFrag` to to your pragma method,
-which you can handle however you want.
+which you can handle in any way you like.
 In this case `'fragment'` will get passed to `createElement`
 which the method handles by returning the child elements.
 This can be useful if you don't want to create too many extra dom elements.